 As an example, here is the configuration of the demo server.
+The parts of the demo configuration file are explained in detail further down.

+Some hints before, which are not addressed in the server demo configuration file.
 To increase imaging performance, xcube datasets can be converted to multi-resolution pyramids using the cli/xcube_level tool.
 In the configuration, the format must be set to 'level'.
 Leveled xcube datasets are configured this way:

-'''

-Datasets:
+''' Datasets:

 - Identifier: my_multi_level_dataset

 Title: "My Multi-Level Dataset"

 FileSystem: local

 Path: my_multi_level_dataset.level

 Format: level

 - ...

 '''